Why Is Chlorine Added to Water?

 Did you know that chlorine isn’t man-made and that it’s not a liquid?

-Chlorine a chemical element—17 on the periodic table—that naturally occurs as a green gas.
+Chlorine is a chemical element—17 on the periodic table—that naturally occurs as a green gas.
 Through the marvels of science, its form and appearance have been changed to more effectively harness its power.
 Even so, chlorine is a highly toxic chemical that can have immensely dangerous effects if not handled correctly.

 Are Chlorine and Chloramines Bad for My Health?